-But be careful, reading isn’t just about consuming copious amount of random blog posts filled with subjective “top 3 lists” (and no, the irony of saying that in this post isn’t lost on me).
+But be careful, reading isn’t just about consuming copious amounts of random blog posts filled with subjective “top 3 lists” (and no, the irony of saying that in this post isn’t lost on me).
 Part of the magic of reading is making it an ongoing habit as part of your sales education.
 In fact, it often takes hearing about a topic from several different viewpoints before figuring out how to incorporate it into your own unique approach.

 But regardless of how you go about doing it…DO IT!
 Find the time even if it’s while riding the subway or at the airport.
 You’ll be amazed by the impact it will have.

 2. Sell Feelings, Not Solutions

 Modern neuroscience has proven that humans are emotional creatures first and foremost.
-What the means in the sales realm is that, from interest to negotiation, our brains trick us into making seemingly logical decisions, that are actually fuelled by emotion and impulse.
+What this means in the sales realm is that, from interest to negotiation, our brains trick us into making seemingly logical decisions, that are actually fuelled by emotion and impulse.
 It’s no surprise then that brand affinity experts talk

 So how can you move from selling solutions to feelings?
 One of the easiest ways is to ditch your traditional sales pitch (which is typically focused on the details of your product) and lead with belief statements and polarizing messages.
-Not only will these type of messages resonate more quickly and deeply with your audience but you’ll be able to deliver them with intoxicatingly high conviction.
-Stirring massive amount of positive emotions in your customer’s mind and moving them to convert faster!
+Not only will these types of messages resonate more quickly and deeply with your audience but you’ll be able to deliver them with intoxicatingly high conviction.
+Stirring massive amounts of positive emotions in your customer’s mind and moving them to convert faster!

 Have you ever noticed that seemingly normal people behave completely differently when they’re behind the wheel of a car?
 It’s as though we give ourselves permission to lower our thresholds of patience and human decency the second we have 3000 pounds of steel and glass between us and our fellow commuters.
-Unfortunately, many traditional sellers similarly believe that the tactics they use to engage (and often bother) prospective buyers is completely acceptable when they’re doing it under the banner of “selling”.
-They bombard customers with low-value templated emails, disingenuine LinkedIn invites quickly followed by schlocky solution pitches and generic cold calls for which they haven’t prepared.
+Unfortunately, many traditional sellers similarly believe that the tactics they use to engage (and often bother) prospective buyers are completely acceptable when they’re doing it under the banner of “selling”.
+They bombard customers with low-value templated emails, disingenuine LinkedIn invites quickly followed by schlocky solution pitches and generic cold calls for which they haven’t done their homework.

 When it comes to rising to the top of your game in any field, hard work and commitment to continuous improvement are table stakes.
 After that, the trick is working smart and being mindful of the simple but high-impact tactics that set you apart from the pack.